 Because of its proximity to the Persian Gulf, Pakistan became a major destiny for ship breaking.
-After Pakistan raised the import duty on scrap, the business went to India and Bangladesh, where ships are run into the beaches north of Chittagong and disassembled.
-According to Wikipedia (see: Sitakunda Upazila) the ship breaking industry at Sitakunda has become the largest in the world.
-The technology is simple and labour-intensive, the work, however, is dangerous, and working conditions are deplorable.
+After Pakistan raised the import duty on scrap, the business went to India and Bangladesh, where ships are run into the beaches north of Chittagong and literally cut into pieces.
+According to Wikipedia the ship breaking industry at Sitakunda has become the largest in the world.25 The technology is simple and labour-intensive, the work, however, is dangerous, and working conditions are deplorable.

 Bengal had been the home of fine cotton cloth in pre-colonial days, muslin (from: Muslim) was a precious commodity and the basis of Bengal's wealth.
 During the days of the proverbial Sonar Bangla, i.e. Golden Bengal, Dhaka, once the centre of such manufacturing, decayed.
 Modern cotton mills, driven by steam engines, sprang up in and around Calcutta (now: Kolkota), the capital of British India.
-Once the colonial power left in 1947, the new Pakistan government was eager to set up their own textile industry in the western wing, based on cotton grown in Punjab, Sind and the North West Frontier Province.
+Once the colonial power left in 1947, the new Pakistan government was eager to set up its own textile industry in the western wing, based on cotton grown in Punjab, Sind and the North West Frontier Province.
 In this way, Eastern Bengal, once the home of fine cotton cloth, became an importer of cotton textiles from the western "wing".

-Textiles were exempted from the General Agreement on Tariffs and Trade (GATT), the world market of textiles was regulated by a string of Textiles and Multi-Fibre Agreements.
-Only after the least developed countries (LLDCs)12 were granted customs concession in specified markets, it became profitable to set up garment factories in Bangladesh and to make use of the abundantly available cheap labour.
+Textiles were exempted from the General Agreement on Tariffs and Trade (GATT).
+The world market of textiles was regulated by a string of Textiles and Multi-Fibre Agreements.
+Only after the least developed countries (LLDCs)26 were granted customs concession in specified markets, it became profitable to set up garment factories in Bangladesh and to make use of the abundantly available cheap labour.
 As Bangladesh suffers from a scarcity of food and lacks agricultural land, almost all arable area is used for growing food, especially food-grain (rice).
 The land that once was famous for its fine cotton, now hardly produces any cotton and could do so only at the expense of food production.
 Raw cotton, however, is available cheaply on the world market (albeit subject to considerable price fluctuations).
-Subsidies provided to cotton farmers in rich countries (especially the USA) drive down the world market price of raw cotton and allows countries without an own raw material basis to become powerful competitors on the world textile market (as Great Britain, Italy, Japan, Hong Kong and Germany in the past).
+Subsidies provided to cotton farmers in rich countries (especially the USA) drive down the world market price of raw cotton